 Mingle with the locals at the market

 Bogota isn’t a touristy city – you can get much of a local feel here wherever you go, really.
 Yet, if you want to get a good understanding of the local vibe and way of life, a visit to one of the local markets is a must.
-The market in Plaza Paloquemao has an incredible array of fresh produce, flowers, eggs, seafood and meat.
+The market in Plaza Paloquemao (literally burned stick!) has an incredible array of fresh produce, flowers, eggs, seafood and meat.
 You’ll also get to taste a lot of street food.
 Visiting is definitely among the things to do in Bogota.

 Go on a food tour

 One of the things to do in Bogota is trying local food.
 Colombia is a country with an incredible array of fruit that you won’t get to see anywhere else in the world.
 Most people who travel to Colombia complain that food is either incredibly bland, or too deep fried.
 In my month in Colombia, I actually tried a few things that were delicious, and I enjoyed the earthy, warm soups that are served any time of day.
 Bogota is a great dining destination.

 Some of Colombia’s must try are:

-- Arepas – corn patties that can be plain or filled with cheese;
+- AREPAS – Corn patties that can be plain or filled with cheese.
+It’s a common street food.

-- Bandeja paisa – which is actually a full meal of rice, beans, avocado, arepa, fried eggs and often also some grilled meat;
+- BANDEJA PAISA – A full meal of rice, beans, avocado, arepa, fried eggs and often also some grilled meat.

 Learn about coffee

-In a country that exports some of the best quality coffee in the world, one of the most interesting things to do is learning about the secrets to a good coffee.
-While the Eje Cafetero, the coffee region of Colombia is at some 10 hours drive from Bogota, you can still appreciate coffee in the capital and a coffee tour certainly is one of the things to do in Bogota is drinking coffee, and learning more about it.
+In a country that exports some of the best quality coffee in the world, you will want to learn about the secrets to a good coffee.
+While the Eje Cafetero, the coffee region of Colombia is at some 10 hours drive from Bogota, you can still appreciate coffee in the capital and a coffee tour certainly is one of the things to do in Bogota.
 There even are guided coffee crawl tours (yes, seriously!).